Posted November 15, 2019

-But how often do we read a normal profile of a normal person—not bland-normal, but a worthy neighbor who has made his neighborhood a better place, who has been exemplary as a worker, activist and family man.
-Not necessarily a celebrity but someone who made the world, to the best of his ability and hard work, a better place?
+How often do we read a profile of a “normal” person—not bland-normal, but a worthy neighbor who has made his neighborhood a better place, who has been exemplary as a worker, activist and family man?
+Not necessarily a celebrity, but someone who made the world, to the best of his ability and hard work, a better place?
 Someone you would like to know, but anyway grateful that people like him live among us?

 His own story is interesting, and he certainly has not gone unnoticed in the worlds of his union, community, and academia.
 We will mention those recognitions.
 But he tells his story, always, through the lives and accomplishments of his family.
 Modest but prideful.
 The Reyes family, of Mexican heritage, moved from Central Texas to Flint after World War II.
 “Working at General Motors,” as so many people did in the post-war boom, Art says, “provided us a good life, a very good living.”